osohq/oso/docs/content/python/new-roles/examples.md

 repository readers cannot.

 First, we define the issue resource in our policy.
-Even though an issue doesn't have roles, we still define it to create the actions.
+Even though an issue doesn't have roles, we still define an issue resource to declare the actions users can take on issues.

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/authorization.polar"